What Is jQuery CDN?

 IT departments might find they need to keep less material on in-house networks, reducing costs for the company.
 Because code is stored on other computers for fast delivery, the IT department can easily move to cloud-based computing.

-Should I Use jQuery?
+Why Should You Use jQuery?

 The raw production is around 88 kilobytes.
 The slim version is about 71 kilobytes, and it doesn’t contain AJAX or effects.
 It’s likely the same size as many of the images on your site.